jeremiasivan/SimNOW/README.md

 # SimNOW

 **SimNOW (Simulation Non-Overlapping Windows)** is an R pipeline to assess the accuracy of non-overlapping windows analysis in simulated phylogenetic studies.
-It consists of two main steps: sequence simulation and non-overlapping window analyses using: one fixed window size and/or variable window sizes.
+It consists of two main steps: sequence simulation and non-overlapping window analyses using one fixed window size and/or variable window sizes.
 It is mainly developed and tested using MacOS and Linux, so there might be incompatibilities using Windows.

 ## Table of Content
 - <a href="#prereqs">Prerequisites</a>